huangyuxiang03/huangyuxiang03.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <!-- I am a 4th year undergraduate student of Dept. of Computer Science and Technology of Tsinghua University, Beijing, PRC, with a 3.92/4.00 overall GPA.  -->
 I am an incoming Ph.D. student (starting Fall 2025) in the [TsinghuaNLP Group](https://nlp.csai.tsinghua.edu.cn/) at Tsinghua University, Beijing, under the supervision of [Prof. Zhiyuan Liu](https://nlp.csai.tsinghua.edu.cn/~lzy/).
+Prior to this, I obtained a B.Eng. degree from the Department of Computer Science and Technology at Tsinghua University.
 My research focuses on efficient AI and machine learning systems, particularly in the area of LLM inference systems.
 Currently, I am working on developing efficient algorithms and system frameworks for long-context processing to enhance LLM inference speed.
 My research spans model compression, speculative decoding, and long-context inference acceleration, which I believe are critical to improving the efficiency of LLM systems.
 In the future, I aim to explore long-CoT inference acceleration as a promising direction.

 I am a strong advocate of the idea that the scaling law, especially test-time scaling is a pathway to AGI.
 I believe efficiency is the key to scaling.
 I have published papers at COLM and EMNLP, with a citation count of <a href='https://scholar.google.com/citations?user=nvCXW78AAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.